Mark 14.45-52,

 Let’s go to the gospels.

-Mark 14.45-52 KWL - 45 Immediately going to Jesus, he told him, “Rabbi!” and kissed him hello.
+Mark 14.45-52 KWL 45 Immediately going to Jesus,- Judas tells him, “Rabbi!” and kisses him hello.

-- 48 In reply, Jesus told them, “You come out with machetes and sticks
+48 In reply, Jesus tells them, “You come out with machetes and sticks- to snatch me away, like I’m an insurgent.

-- 49 Daytime, I was with you in the temple, teaching.
-You didn’t arrest me then.
+49 Daytime, I was with you in the temple, teaching.- You didn’t arrest me then.

 - But this—it’ll fulfill the scriptures.”